aarsri/EmoGIF/README.md

 * pip install scikit-image
 * conda install -c kitware-danesfield-cf rtree

+You will also need the file `shape_predictor_68_face_landmarks.dat` - please put this in the EmoGIF-master directory.

 In case something isn't working right, please see the requirements.txt file exported from my personal environment to see the versions I had while writing this code.

 ### Run Without GUI